Skip to main content

 Peanut Oil

 Another oil with a high smoke point, peanut oil is a top pick for many, especially for sautéing and frying.
-Common in Chinese, South Asian, and Southeast Asian cooking, this oil adds a light and nutty flavor to your feast and can be reused for multiple food types, as it doesn’t absorb the flavor from foods fried in it.
+Common in Chinese, South Asian, and Southeast Asian cooking, this oil adds a light and nutty flavor to your feast.

 THE HIGHLIGHTS: